rubyguides

 Ruby’s garbage collector keeps your application running without you manually freeing memory.
 But when it runs at the wrong time or too frequently, it causes latency spikes.
 This guide shows you how to measure GC behavior, tune the collector, and profile memory usage in your Ruby applications.

-How Ruby’s GC Works
+How Ruby’s GC works

 Ruby uses a generational mark-and-sweep garbage collector, often called RGenGC.
 Objects start in the “new” generation.
 After surviving three minor GC cycles, they move to the “old” generation.